How ethanol plant shutdowns deepen pain for U.S. corn farmers

 GRAPHIC-U.S. ethanol plant shutdownshttps://tmsnrt.rs/2RyOVII

-(Reporting by Mark Weinraub and Stephanie Kelly; Editing by Richard Valdmanis and Lisa Shumaker)
+(Reporting by Mark Weinraub and Stephanie Kelly; Editing by Richard Valdmanis, Lisa Shumaker and Richard Chang)

 ((mark.weinraub@thomsonreuters.com; +1 312 408 8587; Reuters Messaging: mark.weinraub.thomsonreuters.com@reuters.net))